Football Age check

 Some clubs no longer have spare places in some age groups, and getting a place at training does not guarantee you a place at fixtures in some clubs.
 Ask the Team Manager about his policy.

-SBMSC has elected to use the 6 a side format in its games in age groups up to Under 8. (though 5 a side has actually turned out quite a good game for some clubs.
-Timid players can no longer "hide" and have had to work harder and surprised everyone with they could achieve).
+SBMSC uses the 5 a side format in its games in age groups up to Under 8, though previously it was 6 a side.
+Timid players can no longer "hide" and have had to work harder and surprised everyone with they could achieve.
 More about team sizes ...

 The SBMSC allows new teams to join at two points in the year: registering in June for a September start or registering in November to start in January.
-To join your club needs to apply before a deadline which is published on this website around the date of the twice yearly General Meetings, and your team needs to meet certain other requirements including affiliation to a county F.A.
+To join your team needs to meet certain other requirements including affiliation to a county F.A.
 Read our constitution or Enquire about joining

 No, the FA regards alcohol-related sponsorship inappropriate for children's football.
 Any strip should observe all recognised advertising standards and in particular those laid down by the Advertising Standards Authority.
 The inclusion on or incorporation in any item of clothing or equipment of anything distasteful, threatening, abusive, indecent, insulting, racist or otherwise ethically or morally offensive is prohibited (FA handbook regulation D1).
 Regulation D4 also excludes any product or service or other activity which is detrimental to the welfare, health or general interest of young persons (alcohol is included in this category).